-Part 2

-Evaluation - How well is WFP's

-evaluation function performing?
+Part 2: Evaluation - How well is WFP's evaluation function performing?

-Part 2 examines the performance of WFP's evaluation function.
-It reports major developments in the function in both centralized and decentralized evaluations and assesses the key performance indicators (KPIs) for measuring progress against the outcomes identified in the Evaluation Policy (2016-2021) in the areas of evaluation coverage, quality and use of evaluation reports, evaluation partnerships and joint evaluations, and financial and human resources for the evaluation function.
+43. Part 2 explores the overall performance of WFP's evaluation function.
+It starts by highlighting the main developments in the function during 2018 and assessing the KPIs for measuring progress towards the outcomes set out in the Evaluation Policy (2016-2021).
+It then reflects on progress in strengthening evaluation capacities, the quality and use of evaluations and developments in evaluation partnerships, and concludes with a look at resourcing of the evaluation function.